-For those staff who have defined working hours, and because of other priorities are finding it difficult to adhere to those hours, there may be an opportunity to flex these hours.
+For those staff who have defined working hours, and because of other priorities are finding it difficult to adhere to those hours, there may be an opportunity to flex the hours.
 For example, someone working mornings may, with the support of their line manager, find it easier to spread their hours over the course of the day or week, to allow for caring responsibilities and other priorities.
 Agree where the boundaries might be - and accept that these may need to change.
 The same principles apply for those who have no defined working hours (mainly academic staff and those working at Grade 7 and above).

 The message is clear - do what you can, when you can, as best you can.
-Due to the wide range of activities and services at Kent, we cannot provide definitive guidance on what can be set aside or dropped - this needs to be agreed locally.
+Due to the wide range of activities and services at Kent, we cannot provide definitive guidance on what can be set aside for a time or dropped - this needs to be agreed locally.
 So discuss and explore what might work for you and what will help you to cope better.
 Recognise that you're unlikely to be as productive as usual from a work perspective.
 Your wellbeing is the priority.

-Home schooling / Working and caring for children
+Home schooling / Working and caring for children and/or vulnerable adults

-We recognise that this is one of the most extreme challenges of the current situation.
-If you are one of the many staff being asked to juggle responsibilities which now include home schooling and caring for children, we will work with you to enable you to support your child or children in this way.
-If you feel that you cannot take on a particular task, please say so.
-Speak with your line manager and, if the work is deemed essential, together explore ways of reprioritising or redistributing it (without placing a disproportionate burden on others).
+We recognise that this is one of the most extreme challenges of the ongoing situation.
+If you are one of the many staff being asked to juggle responsibilities which include home schooling and caring for children and/or vulnerable adults, we will work with you to enable you to support those you need to.
+Staff in higher education are now classed as Critical Workers, which means that you can request a letter from the University2 to support applications for children to attend school.
+If you are home schooling and feel that you cannot take on a particular task, please say so.
+Speak with your line manager.
+If the work is deemed essential, together explore ways of reprioritising or redistributing it (without placing a disproportionate burden on others).
 You have the University's support to have these discussions and to feel safe and encouraged doing so.
 This also applies to staff with other caring responsibilities.